felleg/felleg.gitlab.io-backup/content/reads/read-63-drive.md

 picture will link you to its review.
 Pretty neat, right?
-Well, I took this opportunity to set what might be the most ambitious objective I have ever given myself: I want the pictures of the reads I read to completely fill my browser when zoomed out at 30%.
+Well, I took this opportunity to set what might be the most ambitious objective I have ever given myself: I want the pictures of the books I read to completely fill my browser when zoomed out at 30%.
 Talk about moving the goal post!
-This picture contains 63 reads.
+This picture contains 63 books.

 {{< figure src="/img/allbooks-20240115-progress.png" position="center" caption="I've still got a long way to go!" >}}

-Another visualization I attempted is how many reads I've read over the
+Another visualization I attempted is how many books I've read over the
 years:

 {{< figure src="/img/books-read-20240115.png" position="center" caption="" >}}